-Directions: Please read, check the box, and sign your name and date at the bottom:

-□ I agree to maintain confidentiality regarding all aspects of clinical situations.

-□ I hereby authorize DACC to release requested clinical requirements to agencies as required.

-□ I understand and agree to comply with the policies and regulations as stated in the DACC Echocardiography Handbook, course syllabus, college catalog, and clinical facilities.

-□ I understand I should have health insurance, and I understand that it is my responsibility to obtain my own medical care at my own expense for any injuries or illnesses sustained as a direct or indirect result of my affiliation with the facility.

-\Box I understand working more than 20 hours a week may hinder my success in the Echocardiography program.

-My signature (below) acknowledges my receipt of the Echocardiography Program Handbook and the understanding that I am held accountable for knowing and abiding by the policies of the Advanced Certificate Echocardiography Program at DACC, as a student in the program.
+Di rections: Please read, check the box, and sign your name and date at the bottom: I agree to maintain confidentiality regarding all aspects of clinical situations.
+I hereby authorize DACC to release requested clinical requirements to agencies as required. □ Ec I understand and agree to comply with the policies and regulations as stated in the DACC hocardiography Handbook, course syllabus, college catalog, and clinical facilities.
+I understand I should have health insurance, and I understand that it is my responsibility to tain my own medical care at my own expense for any injuries or illnesses sustained as a direct indirect result of my affiliation with the facility. □ Eci I understand working more than 20 hours a week may hinder my success in the hocardiography program. an signature (below) acknowledges my receipt of the Echocardiography Program Handbook d the understanding that I am held accountable for knowing and abiding by the policies of the vanced Certificate Echocardiography Program at DACC, as a student in the program.
+Stu ident Name (print): Stu ident Signature: Date: ne signed copy of this form is maintained in your Echocardiography udent file.

-Student Name (print):

-Student Signature:

-Date:

-The signed copy of this form is maintained in your Echocardiography student file.